EllyPirelly/learnings-wes-bos-JS30/README.md

 how to:
 - in Wes Bos course he has this running via live server/browsersync, so if you copy this code, run `npm install`, then `npm start`
 - you need to give access to your microphone to use this feature
-- for every started/stopped spoken sentence, a new `<p></p>` is going to be created and filled
+- for every started/stopped spoken sentence, a new `<p></p>` is going to be created and filled with detected words

 heads-up:
 - make sure you're only detecting for speech in ONE browser window/tab
-- even then, in my case my recognition froze after a few sentences (with browsersync and 'native' Visual Studio Code Live Server) and I had to either stop/start browsersync and/or hard reload the browser window again
+- even then, in my case my recognition froze after a few spoken words (both, with browsersync and 'native' Visual Studio Code Live Server) and I had to either stop/start browsersync and/or hard reload the browser window
 #### 21 Geolocation Speedometer Compass
 ![geoloc-speedometer-compass](/screenshots/screen21-geolocation.png)
 how to: